 Running updates and additional commentary on these important issues can be found on Reisman’s blog.

-Richard Reisman is an independent media-tech innovator and frequent contributor to Tech Policy Press.
+Richard is a media-tech innovator, frequent contributor to Tech Policy Press, and nonresident senior fellow at Lincoln Network.
 He has managed and consulted for businesses of all sizes, developed pioneering online services, and holds over 50 media-tech patents licensed by over 200 companies to serve billions of users.
 He blogs on human-centered digital services and related tech policy at SmartlyIntertwingled.com.
 His book, FairPay: Adaptively Win-Win Customer Relationships, and related blog, FairPayZone.com, introduce new customer-value-first revenue strategies for digital services that were described in Harvard Business Review.